Improving RealEye Accuracy on Mobile: A Study on Calibration Point Count

 The post-hoc Dunn's test for minimum Good data quality revealed statistically significant differences in accuracy only between the 13-point and 39-point calibration schemas.
 No statistically significant differences were found between other calibration methods.

 Although the 27-point calibration does not show a statistically significant advantage over the 22-point calibration, it is preferred due to its enhanced accuracy.
-The 27-point method provides more reference points than the 22-point calibration, which helps capture eye movements more effectively, especially in peripheral vision scenarios.
+The 27-point method provides more reference points than the 22-point calibration, which helps the system to capture eye movements more effectively, especially in peripheral vision scenarios.

 Given these findings, the 27-point calibration stands out as a balanced solution.
 It provides high accuracy while avoiding the added complexity associated with the 39-point method.
 Therefore, the 27-point calibration is an optimal choice for various applications in mobile eye tracking, effectively striking a balance between performance and usability.